byterubpay/byterub-site/_posts/2018-01-06-logs-for-the-Community-meeting-held-on-2018-01-06.md

 **\<sgp>** @guest93332 this is a workgroup.
 You can see what it does in /r/ByteRubCommunity
 **\<rehrar>** It's on the Hangouts page and the Footer of the website also
 **\<sgp>** You're right though that we should probably encourage more people in /r/ByteRub and elsewhere to participate
-**\<Guest93332>** yeah for example - it should be on r/monero
+**\<Guest93332>** yeah for example - it should be on r/byterub
-**\<rehrar>** like...the Community meeting announcement should be on /r/monero?
+**\<rehrar>** like...the Community meeting announcement should be on /r/byterub?
 **\<sgp>** I still think the best marketing is good documentation and beginner resources
 **\<sgp>** At least for now
-**\<cryptochangements>** well as people have discussed before, if we are going to market monero it has to be based on education. not stupid hype
+**\<cryptochangements>** well as people have discussed before, if we are going to market byterub it has to be based on education. not stupid hype
 **\<rehrar>** agree cryptochangements, but we all have to recognize one thing
 **\<rehrar>** we can't tell anyone what to do, so if one person was to start a 'hype' focused marketing thing, we can't stop them
 **\<cryptochangements>** fair enough
 **\<rehrar>** And the clock is ticking until some initiative-filled person will do it
 **\<rehrar>** so the best way to prevent it
-**\<Guest93332>** i have another question, for beginners it is very hard to find out about irc and that stuff. could the whole communication change from irc to discord or is it like monero is for the cryptogeeks?
+**\<Guest93332>** i have another question, for beginners it is very hard to find out about irc and that stuff. could the whole communication change from irc to discord or is it like byterub is for the cryptogeeks?
 **\<rehrar>** is to get a marketing team together that will focus on education and awareness
 **\<rehrar>** that way, when said initiative-filled person comes in
 **\<rehrar>** we can funnel him into the already underway marketing effort